koudyk/koudyk.github.io/src/content/posts/2025-12-01_create-classification_cat-names/index.md

 As an extra challenge, I created a data visualization of the scheme.
 As someone who has used text-mining methods in research, I am interested in the problem of how to visualize text data.
-In addition to using the spatial layout / axes (for the "Properness" and "Realness" facets), I used the text properties of font type (for "Poesy") and font size (for "Frequency"), as well as highlight colour (for "Arousal").
+In addition to using the spatial layout / axes (for the "Properness" and "Realness" facets), I used the text properties of font type (for "Poesy") and font size (for "Frequency"), as well as highlight color (for "Arousal").

 ![](scheme-visualization_revised.png)